TAKE-HOME STRATEGY

 Have fun with it:

 Find a basket or other container at home.
-Help your child to find items that will or will not fit inside.
+Help your child find items that will or will not fit inside.

 Seven Blind Mice Book Cover